Thar0/gz-tools/README.md

 Slices a piece of the input macro from the input starting frame to the input ending frame into a new macro file.

-Exampole usage: `./gzmslice input.gzm output.gzm 0 2000`
+Example usage: `./gzmslice input.gzm output.gzm 0 2000`